 Lets see what this looks like in the example below:

-If a new data point is needed, designers can use the refresh icon above the rule input table to make these changes.
-If any rule inputs are added, modified, and/or deleted , the refresh button can be used to update the rule input table.
+If a new data point is needed, designers can use the refresh icon above the interface input table to make these changes.
+If any interface inputs are added, modified, and/or deleted , the refresh button can be used to update the interface input table.

 It's important to remember that this refresh is for

-Rule Input not node inputs.
-Any activity class parameters that can no longer be used with the updated rule inputs may be manually changed from the data tab.
-Similarly, if you create a new activity class parameter and want to use that on a form, the Refresh button won't create an new rule input for you.
+Interface Input not node inputs.
+Any activity class parameters that can no longer be used with the updated interface inputs may be manually changed from the data tab.
+Similarly, if you create a new activity class parameter and want to use that on a form, the Refresh button won't create an new interface input for you.
 In that case, you would have to created that manually in the interface designer.